-🥒 🌲 📵 👬 Required limit value: Should not be present in products.
-CAS RN: Short-chain chloroparaffins (C10-C13, SCCP): e.g. 85535-84-8 Medium-chain chloroparaffins (C14-C17, MCCP): e.g. 85535-85-9, 198840-65-2, 1372804-76-6.
-Long-chain chloroparaffins (C18-, LCCP): 85535-86-0 Properties: Persistent, bioaccumulative and toxic.
+CAS RN: Short-chain chloroparaffins (C10-C13, SCCP): e.g. 85535-84-8

+Medium-chain chloroparaffins (C14-C17, MCCP): e.g. 85535-85-9, 198840-65-2, 1372804-76-6.
+Long-chain chloroparaffins (C18-, LCCP): 85535-86-0

+Properties: Persistent, bioaccumulative and toxic.
 Carcinogenic.

+Allergenic (sensitizer).

-Allergenic.
-Use in textile: Use in leather: Plasticizers and flame retardant in plastic material.
+Use in textile: Plasticizers and flame retardant in plastic material.
 Plasticizers in coatings and synthetic leather.

-Fat liquoring agent in leather production.
-Use in accessories and packaging: Plasticizers and flame retardant in plastic material and rubber.
-Comments: Alternative flame retardants are available but must be evaluated.
+Use in leather: Fat liquoring agent in leather production.

+Use in accessories and packaging:

+Plasticizers and flame retardant in plastic material and rubber.

+Alternative flame retardants are available but must be evaluated.

 Halogen-free alternatives include phosphorus- and nitrogen-based flame retardants.
-Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattres- ses and high performance synthetic materials used in firefighter uniforms and other protective clothing can be options.
+Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattresses and high performance synthetic materials used in firefighter uniforms and other protective clothing can be options.

 Legal background: Legal limit: Shall not occur.

 Short-chain chloroparaffins are listed as POP in the Stockholm Convention on Persistent Organic Pollutants (POPs) and banned in EU by Regulation (EU) No 2019/1021.
-Residues below 0.15 % SCCP by weight in articles are allowed to be placed on the mar- ket and used, as this is the amount of SCCP that may be present as an impurity in an article produced with MCCP.
-Short-chain chloroparaffins (C10-C13) and Medium-chain chloro- paraffins (C14-C17) are listed on the Candidate list of Substances of Very High Concern (SVHC) for the authorization of the Regulation (EC) No 1907/2006 (REACH).
+Residues below 0.15 % SCCP by weight in articles are allowed to be placed on the market and used, as this is the amount of SCCP that may be present as an impurity in an article produced with MCCP.

+Short-chain chloroparaffins (C10-C13) and Medium-chain chloroparaffins (C14-C17) are on the Candidate list (REACH).

+In France: The substances on the Candidate List are included in the AGEC legislation (LOI n° 2020-105).

 In California: Chloroparaffins are listed in Proposition 65.
 Safe Harbor Limit: NSRL 8 μg/day.

 Test method: EN ISO 22818 (textiles).

 ISO 18219-1,-2 (leather).

 LOQ: 100 mg/kg (textiles)

-Persistent Organic Pollutants (POPs) are organic chemical substances, which remain intact for exceptionally long periods of time, become widely distributed in the environment, accumulate in the fatty tissue of living organisms and are toxic to both humans and wildlife.

-Flame retardants - DechloraneTM Plus
+Flame retardants/Plasticizer - Bis(2-ethylhexyl) tetrabromophthalate (TBPH)

-(1,6,7,8,9,14,15,16,17,17,18,18 Dodecachloropentacyclo[12.2.1.16,9.02,13.05,10] octadeca-7,15-diene)

 Required limit value: Should not be present in products.
-CAS RN: 13560-89-9; 135821-74-8; 135821-03-3 Properties: Persistent and bioaccumulative.
-Use: Flame retardant for plastics.
-Use in adhesives and sealants.
-Use in binding agents.
+CAS RN: 26040-51-7 Properties: Very persistent and very bioaccumulative Use: Flame retardant and plasticizer for plastics, mainly PVC.
+In carpet backings and fabric coatings.
+Used in adhesives and sealants.
 Comments: Alternative flame retardants are available but must be evaluated.
-Halogen-free alternatives include phosphorus- and nitrogen- based flame retardants.
-Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattresses and high performance synthetic materials used in fire- fighter uniforms and other protective clothing can be options.
-Legal background: Dechlorane TM Plus is listed in the Candidate List of Substances of Very High Concern for authorization of Regulation (EC) No 1907/2006 (REACH).
-Test method: No standardised test method available.
-Test equipment: GC-MS, LC-MS, GC-ECD, (XRF to detect chlorine).
-LOQ: 100 mg/kg
+Halogen-free alternatives include phosphorus- and nitrogen-based flame retardants.
+Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattresses and high performance synthetic materials used in fire-fighter uniforms and other protective clothing can be options.
+Legal background: Bis(2-ethylhexyl) tetrabromophthalate covering any of the individulist (REACH).

+No standardised test method available.

+Test equipment: GC-MS, LC-MS, GC-ECD, XRF to detect bromine).